ThinkDataEd/curriculum/docs/unit3/lesson10.md

 !!! note "Essential Concepts: "
     Another popular data collection method involves collecting data from a random sample of people or objects.
-Percentages based on random samples tend to ‘center’ on the population parameter value.
+Percentages based on random samples tend to "center" on the population parameter value.

 ###**Lesson:**